bilalsea2/chase-karpathy/PLAN.md

 # THE ULTIMATE 100-DAY AI/ML CHALLENGE

-**Goal**: Build nanoGPT/nanochat from scratch with continual learning capability
+**Goal**: Build nanochat from scratch with continual learning capability

 **Timeline**: 12 weeks base (compressible to 8, extendable to 16+)